 According to the NIA, engaging in meaningful, productive activities with others can give you a renewed sense of purpose, boost your mood, and lead you to live longer.
 These activities also help you maintain your well-being and even improve your cognitive function.

-The activities that deter or decrease the effects of loneliness are numerous, and you can choose the options that best fit with your personality, comfort level, and interests.
+The activities that deter or decrease the effects of loneliness are numerous, and you can choose the options that best fit your personality, comfort level, and interests.
 Exercising regularly and going for walks may be beneficial for you, or maybe you would enjoy taking a class, joining a social club, or volunteering your time for a cause you’re passionate about.

 Other ways to meet people and stay socially active include:

 - Making a routine visit to a beauty salon or barbershop

 - Taking day trips to go shopping or explore new places

 - Playing group games with others

 - Video chatting friends and family using a phone or tablet